 Description: RNN performance in interval data

-To sum up, the results as seen in Table 7 and discussed before there is no single imputation method for all data classifications.
-There also doesn’t seem to be one imputation method for all gap sizes.
-HD tends to score better on KNMI data across data classifications RNN doesn’t seem to do the same.
-VE and RMSE don’t always seem to align and VE is in some cases the better indicator for the ability of an imputation method to follow the trend displayed in Figures 1 & 2.
+To sum up, the results as seen in Table 7 and discussed before there is no single imputation method for all data classifications..
+Based on the results it can be concluded that there is no imputation method that works well for all gap sizes.
+HD tends to score better on KNMI data across data classifications RNN doesn’t do the same.
+VE and RMSE don’t always align and VE is in some cases the better indicator for the ability of an imputation method to follow the trend displayed in Figures 1 & 2.
 The difference in Kurtosis wasn’t as big of a factor as initially thought.

 Conclusion

 This paper proposes a guideline to impute BMS nZEB data based on gap size and data classification.
-The problem of missing data in BMS is becoming a bigger problem in an era where buildings depend on big data.
-Previous studies have been done into imputing BMS time series data; this paper tries to build on that by creating a comprehensive guideline to follow for certain scenarios.
+The problem with missing data in BMS is becoming a bigger problem in an era where buildings depend on data.
+Previous research has been done about imputing BMS time series data; this paper tries to build on that by creating a comprehensive guideline to follow for certain scenarios.
 To create a guideline 4 methods were chosen from previous literature: GRU RNN, Hot Deck, KNN algorithm and LOCF.
-During the research imputing trends back into missing data became the focal point of this study which is why Variance Error was used instead of a more traditional metric like Root Mean Squared Error.
+During the research, imputing trends back into missing data became the focal point of this study which is why Variance Error was used instead of a more traditional metric like Root Mean Squared Error.
 The guideline that resulted from this experiment is listed down below in table 5.
 Performance was evaluated using both RMSE and VE but metrics concluded the same methods as best for each gap type and data classification.

 From the results of both VE and RMSE can be concluded that there is no single best imputation method for all gap sizes and data classifications.
-The best method for a gap size is dependant on the data classification of the to be imputed data.
+The best method for a gap size is dependent on the data classification of the to be imputed data.
 No consistent crossover was found between the gap size and data classification as can be seen in Table 5.

 Table no. 5 Title: Guideline for what method to use based on VE Description: Guideline, method listed per Gap type and data classification